project-ncl/manipulator-groovy-examples/SCRIPT_INDEX.md

 This script demonstrates modifying the current model (which results in changes to the json) and modifying both the `build.gradle` file and the `settings.gradle` file.
 The corresponding tests verify this.

+## gmeGroovyFirst

+This demonstrates running a Groovy script before invoking Gradle.
+It will modify the `build.gradle` file on disk.

+## quarkusPlatformPre

+This script demonstrates adding modules to a project, using the extended API and resolving POMs from external locations.